 LB: Hasan Ali Kaldırım (Turkey)

-Hasan Ali Kaldırım came through the youth ranks of TuS Koblenz before moving to Kaiserslautern in 2006., but started his professional career in Turkey.
+Hasan Ali Kaldırım came through the youth ranks of TuS Koblenz before moving to Kaiserslautern in 2006 and then, Mainz 05, but started his professional career in Turkey.
 Hasan Ali Kaldırım joined Fenerbahçe from Kayserispor in 2012.
 Born in Germany, he represented Turkey at both junior and senior level.

 DM: Tayfur Havutçu (Turkey)

 Born in West Germany, Tayfur Havutçu started with the German club SV Darmstadt.
 In 1993–94 season, he was transferred to the Turkish club Fenerbahçe S.K. again spending two years there, he was then transferred to Kocaelispor.
 In 1997, Tayfur was transferred to Beşiktaş J.K.
 Between 1994 and 2004, he had 44 caps.